timlines/FAA107/README.md

-# MINDS-i FAA PART 107 - VOICE OVER PROJECT
+# MINDS-i Education FAA PART 107 - VOICE OVER PROJECT

 MINDS-i Education is developing a new curriculum for teaching high school students to prepare for the FAA Part 107 drone certification.